 That’s… not good.
 Who needs to vote anyway?
 Yeesh.

 Let’s go to the purple, and see what horrors are going on in those hellscapes.
 I am going to selectively pull out some stuff, but if you have some time you should really read the reports in detail (country names are linked).
 It’s sickening.

 I am sure this will be very terrible.
 China scored 88 out of 100, FTW!
 High scores are bad.
 Canada had a 15.
 That’s good!
 China’s 88 is bad!
 How bad?
-At the top of each report are the “key developments” from the past year, in handy bullet point form.
+At the top of each report are the “key developments” from the past year, in handy bullet-point form.
 I have edited the following for length, but that’s it.
-This is what internet is like in China:
+This is what the internet is like in China:

 - Censorship tightened in the months leading up to the 19th Communist Party Congress

 - The government took new measures to restrict the use of circumvention tools to bypass blocking and filtering; Apple complied by removing hundreds of virtual private network (VPN) services from its online app store

 - Known dissidents received heavy penalties for their online activities in the past year, while religious and ethnic minorities continued to be heavily surveilled and persecuted for their spiritual and cultural expression or for criticizing and exposing rights violations

 DO NOT COMPLAIN IN CHINA.
 And please note that bolded part.
 Apple is cooperating with the Chinese government because the iPhone / iPad / MacBook Pro you are reading this post on was manufactured in China.
 Blech.
 So for those that live in Canada and have recently looked at a website like Indexsy.com or similar choices to work around internet censorships, imagine what those living in China are having to do!

 67/100, so they are better than China, I guess?
 Or not:

 Lawmakers sought to restrict anonymity online, passing legislation that limits the use of virtual private networks and requires messaging platforms to link users to their personal information